-these are media which are used for the selection of the desirable species of microorganisms by induction their growth rather than other species which are grown in the same medium, this done by adding stimulatory materials which enrich the media like blood to nutrient agar medium to form blood agar medium.
+These media are used for the selection of the desirablespecies of microorganisms by induction their growth rather than other species which are grown in the same medium, this done by adding stimulatory materials which enrich the media like blood to nutrient agar medium to form blood agar medium.
 These media are used for the cultivation of fastidious bacteria.

-≥ 2)Differential media:
+▶ 2)Differential media: